briandconnelly/BEACONToolkit/csv/doc/csv.md

 and placed in a new file called `combined.csv`.
 Doing this while also stripping the headers from the files is a bit more complicated.

+### Extracting Specific Columns

+The `cut` command can be extrenely useful for extracting columns from a CSV file.
+For example, to extract the third column (Temperature) from `luminescence.csv`:

+    cut -f 3 -d , luminescence.csv

+where `-f 3` specifies that we want the third field, and `d ,` indicates that the fields are separated by commas.
+We can specify multiple columns as well, so to get the Time and Temperature of each entry in the data file and save it to a new file called `timetemp.csv`:

+    cut -f 2,3 -d , luminescence.csv > timetemp.csv

+### Extracting Specific Rows

+TODO